 Full tutorial here: How To Make A DIY Door Snake (Draft Stopper)

 (Photo from: 17 Apart)

 16.)
 Keep the Fireplace Flue Shut – prevent winter drafts by keeping your fireplace flue tightly shut.

 17.)
 Enhance Your Bedding – change out your sheets for flannel and use a down comforter to stay warm during frosty winter nights.

 18.)
 Warm a Bag of Beans – heat up a bag of beans in the microwave and place in your bed or against you while lounging on the couch.
-This is one of my favorite ways to keep warm and snug on a cold evening.
+This is one of my favourite ways to keep warm and snug on a cold evening.

 Another similar old school alternative is to use a soapstone to warm things up

 Unlike many rocks that hold moisture that can be dangerous to heat up, soap is so dense that it doesn’t absorb water, so it is perfectly safe to heat up, as demonstrated in the video above.
-If you don’t have heating, or your are lucky enough to have a cabin somewhere remote, this is a great way to warm your bed up and keep warm.
+If you don’t have heating, or you are lucky enough to have a cabin somewhere remote, this is a great way to warm your bed up and keep warm.
 Get some soapstone and give it a try!